• Skip to primary navigation

 Instructions

-• Preheat oven to 400°F. Line a sheet pan with foil.
+• Preheat your oven to 400°F. Line a sheet pan with foil.

-• Season the chicken thighs by sprinkling with salt and pepper, then rubbing in a bit of olive oil to coat the skin.
-Leave skin side up on the pan and roast for 35-40 minutes in the hottest part of the oven.
+• Season the chicken thighs by coating them with a bit of olive oil and then sprinkling with salt and pepper to taste.
+Place them skin side up on the pan and roast for 35-40 minutes in the hottest part of the oven.

 • In a medium bowl, whisk together the herbs and garlic, olive oil, vinegar, salt, and pepper until combined.
 Allow the sauce to sit at room temperature for the remainder of the chicken cooking time.

-• Remove the chicken from the pan when it is golden and the skin is crisped up.
-Transfer to a plate to rest for 5 minutes and spoon over the sauce.
+• Remove the chicken thighs from the pan when they are golden, the skin is crisped up, and the internal temperature has reached 165°F. Transfer the chicken to a plate to rest for 5 minutes and spoon over the sauce.
 Serve extra sauce table side.

 Nutrition facts are sometimes provided below and are calculated using an online calculator.
 With specific brands of ingredients and additions, omissions, or substitutions the nutrition facts may change.
 We encourage you to use your own nutrition facts calculator to obtain the most accurate nutrition facts for your meal.